delveccj/CSC180_Spring2024/Lecture3/README.md

 ```bash
 docker ps
 ```
+We can consider at this point that there are two machines.
+First is your lab workstation.
+Second is the container running Caldera.

 ---

 ## **3️⃣ Bash into the Caldera Server**
 Now, let’s access the **Caldera server’s command line inside the container**:

 ```bash
 docker exec -it caldera /bin/bash
 ```